MrDamienJones/amazonwebshark-Artefacts/README.md

 - Code snippets that have a good reason to be on GitHub Gists (for example, I want to embed them into the post instead of posting a link)

 # Advisory
-Scripts within this repo have been written at various points along my learning journey.
-They do not represent best practices, may include unexpected bugs, and may become obsolete.
+Artifacts within this repo have been created at various points along my learning journey.
+They do not represent best practices, may be poorly optimised or include unexpected bugs, and may become obsolete.
 Please keep this in mind.

 # Contents
 This list will start with the most recently dated entry, working backwards.